borkdominik/bigArchiMate/docs/Architecture.md

 The lifecycle of a document is aligned with the expected lifecycle of the [language server protocol](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/) where the `open` call transfers the document content from the client to the server which is now the source of truth until the document is `closed` again.
 Each update from the client changes the in-memory state of the server and increases its internal version number.

-In CrossModel, we enhance that lifecycle to support a multi-client scenario where only the first `open` call needs to transfer the content (usually the content of the file on the filesystem) and subsequent open calls are ignored as the server already holds the source of truth for the document.
+In bigArchiMate, we enhance that lifecycle to support a multi-client scenario where only the first `open` call needs to transfer the content (usually the content of the file on the filesystem) and subsequent open calls are ignored as the server already holds the source of truth for the document.
 In-between the open and close calls, clients are free to send updates to the server.
 To allow live syncing, any state resulting from applying an update is forwarded to all clients with the information of which client triggered the update.
 This allows each client to decide whether to apply or discard an update based on their internal model and makes it easy to avoid update-cycles.